Moist and delicious, this has been dubbed the best zucchini bread by so many people!

 - Ensure ingredients are at room temperature.

-- Cooking times can vary slightly so be sure to check the bread early.
+- Cooking times can vary slightly, so be sure to check the bread early and bake just until a toothpick comes out clean.

-Keep zucchini bread on the counter for up to 2 days.
-It’s very moist so if you’ll be keeping it longer you’ll want to freeze it.
+You can store zucchini bread on the counter for up to 2 days.
+It’s very moist, so if you’ll be keeping it longer than 2 days, refrigerate or freeze it.

-Freezer: Like most quick bread, you can freeze zucchini bread.
+Freezer: Like most quick bread, zucchini bread can be frozen.
 Be sure to cool completely first.
 Freeze it in slices wrapped in plastic wrap and then aluminum foil.
 Freezing in slices makes it easy to thaw just as much as you’d like to eat.

 Equipment